 '''

 topaz 1> printit

-(AllUsers userWithId: 'SystemUser') password: '665Password'.
+(AllUsers userWithId: 'SystemUser') password: '671Password'.

-(AllUsers userWithId: 'GcUser') password: '665Password'.
+(AllUsers userWithId: 'GcUser') password: '671Password'.

 System commitTransaction

 %

 '''

-where 665Password is the account password used in your initial repository version.
+where 671Password is the account password used in your initial repository version.

-- 4. If you have modified any kernel class methods in the previous version, compare these changes with version 6.7 kernel methods to see whether your changes are still necessary or appropriate.
-This should be done before or during the Pilot upgrade, so a filein can be created containing only the required changes. - File in the application-specific kernel modifications and commit.
-You may need to log in as SystemUser to do this. - 5.
-If you are upgrading from a version earlier than 6.2, and your application includes indexes on values that may contain Characters greater than 128, you need to rebuild these indexes.
-This is due to changes in Character collation in version 6.2. - 6.
-If this is the Production upgrade, create a full backup of the upgraded repository now.
-The upgraded repository is now usable. - 7.
-If you are using GBS clients, configure these to use the version 6.7 client libraries.
+3. If you have modified any kernel class methods in the previous version, compare these changes with version 6.7.2 kernel methods to see whether your changes are still necessary or appropriate.
+This should be done before or during the Pilot upgrade, so a filein can be created containing only the required changes.

+File in the application-specific kernel modifications and commit.
+You may need to log in as SystemUser to do this.

+- 4. If this is the Production upgrade, create a full backup of the upgraded repository now.
+The upgraded repository is now usable. - 5.
+If you are using GBS clients, configure these to use the version 6.7.2 client libraries.
 See Chapter 3, 'Configuring GBS for GemStone/S' for details.

-Chapter

-Configuring GBS for GemStone/S
+Chapter3Configuring GBS forGemStone/S